hesl-seu/v2sim/readme.md

 * **Notice:** Double click to open this file is **NOT** recommended since many users have reported it doesn't work as expected.

 Click the `Project` menu and open the folder you have created.
 You will see something like this:
 ![alt text](docs/3.png)

 2. Download charging station positions: If the area you downloaded is in **China Mainland**, you can download charging station positions in this program.
 Otherwise, please skip this step.
-+ Switch to `CS Downloader` page and type an AMap developer key in the given input box. **ATTENTION: You must apply for a key on the [AMap official site](https://lbs.amap.com/)!
-This function will never work without a key!**
++ Switch to `CS Downloader` page and type an AMap developer key in the given input box. **ATTENTION: You must apply for a key on the [AMap official site](https://lbs.amap.com/).
+This function will never work without a key.**
-+ Click `Download` to get CS positions from AMap(高德地图).
++ Click `Download` to get CS positions from AMap(Chinese: 高德地图).
 Please wait patiently while downloading the CS positions.
 If there are too many CSs in the given area, they may not be all downloaded due to the restriction of AMap.
 + A successful result is shown below (The address are all Chinese since they are located in China):

 ![alt text](docs/4.png)